gofractally/psibase/doc/psidk/src/development/services/rust-service/package.md

 - `flags`: [Flags](../../../specifications/data-formats/package.md#serviceservicejson) for the service.
 - `data`: An array of `{src, dst}` paths to upload to the service's subdomain. `src` is relative to the location of Cargo.toml.
 If `src` is a directory, its contents will be included recursively.

-We disagree on how to articulate this category, but one suggestion:
 In top-level crate or any crate that builds a service:

 - `postinstall`: An array of actions to run when the package is installed.
 Actions from a single `postinstall` will be run in order.
 The order of actions from multiple crates is unspecified.